PTSD in Military Veterans

 - Control light and sound in your sleep environment, especially if you’re waking up frequently during the night.
 Use curtains to block outside light and avoid digital clocks or electronic devices that emit light.
 If noise is a problem, try playing soothing music or using a sound machine.

 Quickly calm down with this breathing exercise

 Find a comfortable, quiet place to sit or lie down.
 Start by noting the difference between breathing normally and breathing deeply.
 First take a normal breath.
 Now try a deep, slow breath.
 The air coming in through your nose should move downward into your lower belly.
 Let your abdomen expand fully.
-Now breathe out through your mouth (or your nose, if that feels more natural).
+Now breathe out through your mouth or nose.
 Alternate normal and deep breaths several times.
 Pay attention to how you feel when you inhale and exhale normally and when you breathe deeply.
 Shallow breathing often feels tense and constricted, while deep breathing produces relaxation.